fhwedel-hoe/OpenRoadEd/README.md

 ./OpenRoadEd/build/main
 ```

+Please read the [OpenDrive Road Editor Usage Guide](Help/OpenRoadEdHelp.pdf) document for software instruction.

 ## Known issues

 - Loading and rendring open drive (.xodr) files.
 Until a patch is made available you can use [esmini](https://github.com/esmini/esmini) to view the resulting files.
-- Mouse navigation does not work
+- Mouse navigation does not work.

 ## Origin